 The youth classification is signified by a white jersey, and much in the same way as the other categories, the rider currently topping the classification wears it until someone else overtakes their lead.

 Previous Tour de France young rider classification winners

-Egan Bernal became the fifth man to win both the white and yellow jersey in the same year, when he rode to victory at the 2019 Tour de France, joining Egan Bernal (2019), Laurent Fignon (1983), Jan Ullrich (1997), Alberto Contador (2007) and Andy Schleck (2010).
+Tadej Pogačar became the sixth man to win both the white and yellow jersey in the same year when he rode to victory at the 2020 Tour de France, joining Egan Bernal (2019), Laurent Fignon (1983), Jan Ullrich (1997), Alberto Contador (2007) and Andy Schleck (2010).
 He then repeated the feat in 2021.

 What is the Tour de France team classification?

 The team classification has been part of the Tour de France since 1930 but awards no coloured jersey.
-Instead the team is given race numbers with a yellow background, instead of white.
+Instead, the team is given race numbers with a yellow background, rather than white.